 Samick Sage Takedown Recurve Bow – Right Handed

-Those who are interested in getting started with recurve bow hunting will find that Samick Sage is a great option for beginners.
+Those who are interested in getting started with recurve bow hunting will find that Samick Sage is a great option.
 However, this bow is more than just an inexpensive beginner’s bow.
 Some bows are great beginner bows but then require an upgrade.
 The Samick Sage isn’t that bow.
 It’s simple for a beginner to use, but even the intermediate archer will find that it offers effective use.

 This modern recurve bow has a riser with a large amount of holes.
 These holes are perfect for adding accessories to the bow.
 You can add an elevated rest, a stabilizer, a bow sight, or a plunger button to add to the efficiency of this bow.
 This is something that is excellent for a beginner since it allows for experimentation with different items.